Fairfield railway station (England): History

 Fairfield station, originally known as Fairfield for Droylsden, was a junction with a pair of lines from the east breaking off and running to the south; this thereby facilitated a route, called the Fallowfield Loop, to Longsight, south Manchester and Manchester Central station.
-By means of a switchback to Gorton and Openshaw, this branch enabled the turning round of locomotives without need for a turntable in the area.
+By means of a switchback to Gorton and Openshaw station, this branch enabled the turning round of locomotives without need for a turntable in the area.
 This could have been invaluable for servicing both the Guide Bridge yards and the facilities of Gorton and Beyer, Peacock & Company locomotive factories.
 The Fallowfield Loop line was closed to passenger services in July 1958 and to all traffic in 1988.

 The station currently has two platforms but, for many years, it had six, with two island platforms and two side platforms.
 Two were used for local services; two for Woodhead Line express services between Manchester Piccadilly and Sheffield Victoria; and two for services and movements to Reddish Electric Depot via the Fallowfield Loop.

 The station name was changed from Fairfield for Droylsden to Fairfield on 6 May 1974.

 Facilities

-The amenities offered at the unstaffed station are very basic, with no ticket provision or permanent buildings other than basic waiting shelters.
+The amenities offered at the unstaffed station are very basic; there are no permanent buildings other than waiting shelters on each platform and there is only one ticket machine on the Manchester-bound platform.
 Train running information is provided by telephone and timetable posters.

 No step-free access is provided, with only staircases in place to the main entrance from both platforms.

 Services

-At Fairfield, there is an hourly service to Manchester Piccadilly and towards Rose Hill Marple via Guide Bridge; the evening service is limited and there is no Sunday service.
+At Fairfield, there is an hourly service in each direction between Manchester Piccadilly and Rose Hill Marple, via Guide Bridge; the evening service is limited and there is no Sunday service.

-Manchester-Glossop Line trains do not serve Fairfield, running fast between Ashburys and Guide Bridge.
+Glossop Line trains do not serve Fairfield, running fast between Ashburys and Guide Bridge.